tobin-wq/pop-the-lock/README.md

 Credit to Bay Tek Entertainment for creating Pop the Lock

-Make sure to resize the terminal window to fit the ascii
+Make sure to resize the terminal window to fit the ascii (101x66 is recommended)

 To run it, copy and paste the code below into terminal:
 ```